 HIV Associated Neurocognitive Disorders (HAND): An Update (BC Centre for Excellence in HIV/AIDS, June 2017)

 HIV and aging was presented in a special session at the 2017 Canadian Association for HIV Research (CAHR) conference:

 A Smart Age with HIV: Challenges for clinical care of an aging population (January 2017)

-Realize: the Canadian Working Group on HIV and Rehabilitation (CWGHR).
+Realize was formerly known as the Canadian Working Group on HIV and Rehabilitation (CWGHR).
 This national charitable organization works to develop research, education and cross-sector partnerships that bridge the worlds of HIV, disability and rehabilitation.

 Realize section on HIV and aging notes that the number of people living and aging with HIV is increasing as a result of improved treatment options for people living with HIV who have access to medication, and an increasing number of people are diagnosed with HIV later in life.